benburgess1/Quasiperiodic-OFL/README.md

 - Plot_Curvature.py: code for plotting the real-space effective magnetic field.
 - Dark_Approximant.py: code for calculating bandstructures, DoS, etc. using the same approximant techniques as previously.
 The main difference is in how the Fourier components of the Hamiltonian are constructed.
 - Generate_Data.py: script for performing a full analysis of a quasiperiodic system with specified parameters, for a given approximant, basis set, etc.

+### Data
+This contains the data used to produce the figures in the paper as .npz files.
+Files contain the data displayed on the plots, as well as the parameters of the system or calculation.